darthsoup/docker-whmcs/README.md

 ## Installation

-Clone this repo with git and copy the [WHMCS](https://download.whmcs.com) installation archive to the `./whmcs` directory.
+Clone this repository and copy the [WHMCS](https://download.whmcs.com) installation archive into the directory `./whmcs`.

 ### Requirements

-You need a valid and licensed copy of WHMCS 7.1+.
-If needed, you can ask the WHMCS Support for a Developer License.
+You need a valid and licensed copy of WHMCS.
+If required, you can contact the WHMCS Support for a development license.

 ### Tested WHMCS Versions